-We will now construct example MF-MKMs for a simple adsorption/desorption process of a monatomic gas to/from a surface with three site types: A, B, and C. Each MF-MKM system will be exposed to a single reservoir chemical potential with the only adsorption/desorption occ(so that steady state total coverage and site fractions can be compared against their equilibrium values predicted from the system's free energy.
-This will allow us to assess the error in models that might stem from a lack of thermodynamic self-consistency, while showing the ease of congruence when one uses the expressions derived here.
+We will now construct example MF-MKMs for a simple adsorption/desorption process of a monatomic gas to/from a surface with three site types: A, B, and C. Each MF-MKM system will be exposed to a single reservoir chemical potential so that steady state total coverage and site fractions correspond to their equilibrium values.
+These can then be compared against those predicted via minimization of the system's free energy, allowing us to assess the error in models that might stem from a lack of thermodynamic self-consistency, while showing the ease of congruence when one uses the expressions derived here.
 We will look at two scenarios.
 The first scenario is one in which the adsorbates are treated as non-interacting 2D translators, where a model consistent with the diffusion and adsorption/desorption rates derived here (Equations 11 and 18) can be compared against a version where individual desorption rates are used instead (as opposed to a single desorption rate as defined in Equation 18a).
-This is the only scenario that permits a sum of individual desorption rates to exhibit thermodynamic self-consistency.
+To avoid convoluting effects, this scenario is contrived to exhibit thermodynamic self-consistency.
 The second scenario is one in which adsorbates are treated more realistically, with one model accounting for realistic site blocking to produce coverage dependence (i.e., chemical activity) and another assuming the chemical activity of each site is equivalent to its coverage as the law of mass action would typically suggest.

-By defining the free energy of the system explicitly (via Equation 5), we can determine the equilibrium coverage and distribution amongst site types by minimizing the system's free energy and comparing this to what the microkinetic models predict.
+By defining the free energy of the system explicitly (via Equation 5), we can determine the equilibrium coverage and distribution amongst site types by minimizing the systems' free energy and comparing them to what the microkinetic models predict.
 The total free energy of the entire system is defined as

-$$F{\text{total}} = F{\text{surf}} + F{\text{res}} \tag{25a}$$ where $V^{(A)}$, $V^{(B)}$, and $V^{(C)}$ are the "zero coverage" adsorption energies of the adsorbate occupying the A, B, and C sites, respectively; c is the coordination number of the surface; and $V{\rm int}$ is the lateral interaction energy (i.e., $V{lat}=\frac{c}{2}V{int}\theta^2$).
-We could define F{res} as $N\mu{res}$, but to have the adsorption/desorption rate expressions resemble those typically encountered, we choose to define the free energy explicitly as that of an ideal (3D) gas:
+$F{total} = F{surf} + F{res} \eqno(25a)$ where $F{surf}$ is the free energy of the surface + adsorbates, and $F{res}$ is the free energy of the gas reservoir.
+Without lateral/molecular interaction, adsorption will be Langmuirian, resulting only in saturation coverage.
+So, a 2-body lateral interaction term will be applied equally to all sites to provide some variation in equilibrium coverages, giving where V(A), V(B), and V(C) are the "zero coverage" adsorption energies of the adsorbate occupying the A, B, and C sites, respectively; c is the coordination number of the surface; and Vint is the lateral interaction energy (i.e., $V{lat} = \frac{c}{2} V{int} \theta^2$ ).
+We could define $F{res}$ as $N\mu{res}$ , but to have the adsorption/desorption rate expressions resemble those typically encountered, we choose to define the free energy explicitly as that of an ideal (3D) gas: